Soylent The Most Popular Shake in the US Reviewed (2019)

 Soylent has a varied range of products: liquid, powder and solid bars.
-The Soylent bar was, unfortunately, discontinued after reports of gastrointestinal problems after consumption, and we are unaware of when it will be released again.
-But do not be scared or thrown away!
 Soylent products have been extremely successful since 2014, and the formulas are continuously improved on regular basis.

-The ready to drink version comes in three flavours, Cacao, Nectar and Original and offers 400 kcal per serving (414ml).
+The ready to drink version comes in five flavours, Cacao, Strawberry, Vanilla (New), Mint Chocolate (New) and Original and offers 400 kcal per serving (414ml).
 They are very handy, well balanced and tasty on the go alternatives for those who prefer not to use the powder alternatives.
-The users really like the fruity flavour of Nectar, while other users praise the cacao version (reminds them of hot chocolate).
-If you do not fancy either, the original offers minimal, non-specific flavour that has surprised many.

-For those who struggle to wake up and need some caffeine before being fully awake, such as ourselves, we recommend having a look to Soylent Cafe, nutritionally similar to Soylent Drink, but with a nice taste of coffee, and L-theanine boost (green tea constituent synergistic with caffeine to boost your mood and cognition).
+For those who struggle to wake up and need some caffeine before being fully awake, such as myself, I recommend having a look to Soylent Cafe.
+In short, it is nutritionally similar to Soylent Drink, but with a nice caffeine and L-theanine boost (green tea constituent synergistic with caffeine to boost your mood and cognition).

 All Soylent products aim to offer a fifth of your nutritional needs (based in 2,000kcal) per serving.
-Soylent’s nutritional profile is one high in fats (very low in saturates, though!) and relatively low in protein and carbs; 47/20/33 fat-protein-carb ratio on average (Soylent Drink).
+Soylent’s nutritional profile is one high in fats (very low in saturates, though!) and relatively low in protein and carbs.
 Soylent products also contain 20% of all necessary vitamins and minerals.